huggingface/transformers/examples/pytorch/image-pretraining/README.md

 # SimMIM: A Simple Framework for Masked Image Modeling

-The `run_mim.py` script can be used to pre-train any Transformer-based vision model in the library (concretly, any model supported by the `AutoModelForMaskedImageModeling` API) for masked image modeling (as proposed in [SimMIM: A Simple Framework for Masked Image Modeling](https://arxiv.org/abs/2111.09886)) using PyTorch.
+The `run_mim.py` script can be used to pre-train any Transformer-based vision model in the library (concretly, any model supported by the `AutoModelForMaskedImageModeling` API) for masked image modeling as proposed in [SimMIM: A Simple Framework for Masked Image Modeling](https://arxiv.org/abs/2111.09886)using PyTorch.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/simmim_architecture.jpg"
 alt="drawing" width="300"/>